Osos3006/Huffman-Compressor-Decompressor/ReadME.md

 ----------------------HUFFMAN COMPRESSOR/DECOMPRESSOR--------------------------

 all copyrights goes to © Mohammed Osama Abuelwafa

 A c++ object oriented code that compresses a text file consisting of 128-ascii characters and is able to decompress it.

-#HOW To use?
+# HOW TO USE?

 - the console prompts to the user inputting 1 for compression and 2 for decompression. in case of compression: The Program calculates the compression ratio and the coding efficency and outputs them in the console.

 passing of the parameters is as the following:

-compression:
+# compression:

 source_file : whole path + .txt   (if the file is in the project directory, mentioning the name only is enough) target file : whole path + .huf   (if the file is in the project directory, mentioning the name only is enough)

-Decompression:
+# Decompression:

 source_file : whole path + .huf   (if the file is in the project directory, mentioning the name only is enough) target file : whole path + .txt   (if the file is in the project directory, mentioning the name only is enough)

-#implementation details:
+# implementation details:

 compression: